 As a nonpartisan institution, UConn takes seriously its responsibility to serve as a welcoming and respectful forum for discussion and debate, both on its physical campuses and in its extended community online.
 The University does not endorse or oppose particular candidates or political parties, nor does it take an institutional stance on contents of campaign platforms.
 As students, you are welcome to express your opinion and engage in free speech.
 You are welcome and encouraged to utilize your voice and actions to safely represent and support your interests and ideas.
-Campus media, including op-eds in the Daily Campus, hosting events, painting the Rock and watch parties are all examples of expression.
-You are reminded, however, to consider the impact of your words and actions and their relevance to the values articulated in the UConn Promise.
+Campus media, including op-eds in the Daily Campus, hosting events, painting the Rock, and watch parties are all examples of expression.
+You are reminded, however, to consider the impact of your words and actions.
 Students who need to report an incident to the university are encouraged to utilize inform.uconn.edu.

 Important Information for Students: Voting in Connecticut

-Typically, some members of our student population have not yet registered to vote and would like to do so as the election approaches.
-Given this, each year around election time there are numerous questions about how to register and cast a ballot in Connecticut, especially for students who live on the Storrs campus or in the Town of Mansfield.
+Some members of our student population have not yet registered to vote and would like to do so as the election approaches.
+Given this, each year around election time there are numerous questions about how to register, cast a ballot in Connecticut, or get an absentee ballot, especially for students who live on the Storrs campus or in the Town of Mansfield.

 If you are registered to vote in Connecticut and intend to vote in person but aren’t sure where your polling place is, visit this site.